Skip to content

 Conclusion

 The second option should be doable in any DI framework.
 All it requires is manual transfer of navigation args to ViewModel, just don’t rely on SavedStateHandle.
+As seen in navigation 3 that is the direction anyway.

 Footnotes